ozum/devkeeper/README.md

 - `lint-staged` at `precommit`,
 - `commitlint` at `commit-msg`,
 - `commitizen` at `prepare-commit-msg` (currently disabled, see [this issue](https://github.com/commitizen/cz-cli/issues/558#event-2490437059))

+There is one disabled feature.
+See https://github.com/commitizen/cz-cli/issues/558#event-2490437059 for `"prepare-commit-msg": "exec < /dev/tty && git cz --hook"`

 ## Lint Staged